Will Shannon - A Public Workbench

-The finished workbench was installed in November 2020 in the student village on campus (off Elvyn Way, near Telford Hall) and is a piece to be enjoyed and used by students and staff alike.
+The finished workbench was installed in November 2020 in the student village on campus (near Telford Hall, visible from the library and University Road) and is a piece to be enjoyed and used by students and staff alike.
 Its use is open-ended; it has the facilities to be used for furniture making, bicycle repair, a market stall, ad hoc exhibitions or as shelter from the rain.
 When not in use it will sit in homage to the makers of the past and the imaginary workspace they might have inhabited.

 The workbench is equipped with a vice and a selection of simple tools and we encourage students and staff to make use of this workspace as and when they need to.
 There is no need to book, just turn up.
 We are looking forward to making use of this workbench in our future programming.
 If anyone would like to find out more or is interested in using the workbench for a particular project or event then please email us at email@example.com.